Nusrat Fateh Ali Khan: 1990s

-Khan's experimental work for Real World, which featured his collaborations with the Canadian guitarist Michael Brook, spurred on several further collaborations with a number of other Western composers and rock musicians.
-One of the most noteworthy of these collaborations came in 1995, when Khan grouped with Pearl Jam's lead singer Eddie Vedder on two songs for the soundtrack to Dead Man Walking.
-Khan also provided vocals for The Prayer Cycle which was put together by Jonathan Elias, but died before the tracks could be completed.
-Alanis Morissette was brought in to sing with his unfinished vocals.
+Khan released five albums of traditional qawwali through Real World, along with the more experimental albums Mustt Mustt (1990), Night Song (1996), and the posthumous remix album Star Rise (1997).
+Khan's experimental work for Real World, which featured his collaborations with the Canadian guitarist Michael Brook, led to several further collaborations with other Western composers and rock musicians.
+One of these collaborations occurred in 1995, when Khan teamed up with Pearl Jam's lead singer Eddie Vedder on two songs for the soundtrack to Dead Man Walking.
+Khan also provided vocals for The Prayer Cycle, which was put together by Jonathan Elias, but died before the tracks could be completed.
+Alanis Morissette was brought in to sing alongside his unfinished vocals.
 In 2002, Gabriel included Khan's vocals on the track "Signal to Noise" on his album Up.

+Khan was the main performer at Imran Khan's charity appeal concert at the InterContinental London Park Lane Hotel on December 3, 1992 to raise funds for Shaukat Khanum Memorial Cancer Hospital and Research Centre, a cancer hospital built in Imran's mother's name which provides free services.
+The audience included Peter Gabriel, Elizabeth Hurley, Mick Jagger, and Amitabh Bachchan.

 Khan's album Intoxicated Spirit was nominated for a Grammy Award for Best Traditional Folk Album in 1997.
 That same year, his album Night Song was also nominated for a Grammy Award for Best World Music Album.